irahatam/final-f20/README.md

 ## Solution

-Klasses is a way for instructors to share their online workout classes to the world
+Klasses is a way for instructors to share their online (live) workout classes to the world.
+Users are able to view the classes that are happening and also add classes.

 ## Users of the site